mdspann/spirest/README.md

 hardware and software solution to integrate the temperature in the garage on a web page.

-I built a simple REST server to sample devices on the SPI bus using mongoose as the embedded web server.
+I built a simple REST server to sample devices on the SPI or I2C bus using mongoose as the embedded web server.
 The sample hardware is a pine64 ARM development board but the code should work on any Raspberry PI or clone.

 The only sensor currently supported is the http://wiki.pine64.org/index.php/POT#I2C_Device:_Humidity_and_Temperature_Sensor_.28PMSDP01.29